7 Tips On How to Determine Value of a Used Camper

 See, my first travel trailer was a used, old bunkhouse camper.
 It was the perfect fit for my family.
 Unfortunately, five months later, it developed a leak in the back wall, which cost thousands of dollars to repair.
 I had to trade it in a painful loss.

-Now not to take away from my experience, but to add an anecdote from the other side: my brother-in-law bought a new 40′ trailer at a high price tag one year ago.
+Now, not to take away from my experience, but to add an anecdote from the other side: my brother-in-law bought a new 40′ trailer at a high price one year ago.

-Now, based on the two scenarios above, I would say that new or used, quality is always a concern.
-There’re pros and cons of buying a used and new camper.
+Based on the two scenarios above, I would say that quality is always a concern whether a camper is new or used.
+There are pros and cons to buying a used or new camper.

 New Camper

-A new camper may appeal to RVers looking for a rig, entirely on their own and without anyone else’s funk.
+A new camper may appeal to RVers looking for a rig that they can operate entirely independently and without anyone else’s funk.

 If you also want a warranty to cover things and don’t mind being without your camper while they’re covered, go for new, but understand depreciation is high.